Diamondlina/Blossom-Bank-case-study/README.md

 # Blossom-Bank-case-study
-This is a capstone project
+This is a capstone project to develop an online transaction fraud detection system